 1. Mandatory Style categories: Usually each problem will include one or two mandatory Style categories.
 These are categories that are scored in every team's solution for that problem.
 However, a different element, or a different aspect of that element, may be scored from team to team.
 For example, if a specific Style category is "Costume of one team member," it's up to the team to decide which costume and which aspects of that costume are to be scored.
 One team may want a clown's costume scored and another may want a cowboy costume to be scored.
-Additionally, the first team may choose to have the overall appearance of the clown's costume scored, while the other team may want only one aspect of the cowboy's costume scored, such as a hat.
+Additionally, the first team may choose to have the overall appearance of the clown's costume scored, such as a hat.